maidsafe/rfcs/proposed/0006-Launcher.md

 # Detailed design

 ## User's Login Session Packet (for reference)
-This is only for reference and to provide context to the references to it below.
+This is only to provide a context to the references to it below.
 This might change in future without affecting this RFC (ie., only a small portion of this is actually relevant for this RFC).
 ```
 Account {
     an_maid,